tomocafe/bash-boost/src/MANUAL.md

 **Notes:**

-Uses the BB_TERMINAL or TERMINAL environment variable as the command to launch the new terminal instance.
-Sets the BB_FORKDIR variable for the spawned shell to read.
+- Uses the BB_TERMINAL or TERMINAL environment variable as the command to launch the new terminal instance.
+- Sets the BB_FORKDIR variable for the spawned shell to read.
 In your shell init file, you can  detect when this variable is set and change to this directory, if desired.
+- BB_TERMINAL can be a list with arguments, or a string which will be tokenized by space.
+If your arguments contain spaces, you will need to declare the variable as a list.

 # Package interactive/prompt